thomassuedbroecker/Using-Blockchain-to-Track-fitness-Rewards/wolfpack-fitclub-fitcoin/README.md

 4. Query Files (.qry) which define the logic to access data from the blockchain.
 There is no direct query mechanism besides Query Files through Composer.

-This directory contains all of the appropriate files to buld the blockchain network archive which can be deployed to a Hyperledger Fabric / Composer environment.
+This directory contains all of the appropriate files to build the blockchain network archive which can be deployed to a Hyperledger Fabric / Composer environment.

 ## Before you begin
 ---